 2019 was a tough year for me.

-If you were to look back at my journal entries my biggest struggle was binge eating.
+If you were to look back at my journal entries my worst habit was binge eating.
 All I ever wanted was to stop binging but I let it go on…

 My life as a group fitness coach and personal trainer beat me to the ground.
 Two nights a week I would get off at 8:30 pm after working since 6 am.
 Other nights it was 7 pm.